 No excuses—you chose to be unfaithful.
 Regardless of the state of your marriage when you cheated, there is no room for excusing the behavior.
 Do not blame the influence of others, a negative environment at home, or other factors that drove your temptations.
 Just own your choices.

 Your spouse was likely devastated upon hearing this news.
 Show up in a compassionate and empathic manner.
 Make every effort to deeply understand how your actions have impacted your spouse.
 Imagine what it would be like for you to be on the receiving end of this news and allow your heart to be touched.
 In her research, Dr. Shirley Glass reported that the single best indicator of whether a relationship can survive infidelity is how much empathy the unfaithful partner shows when the betrayed spouse gets emotional about the pain caused by the affair.
 (Dr. Shirley Glass, Not Just Friends.)

 Make choices to rebuild trust with your spouse, recognizing that you must allow your spouse as much time as he or she needs to process the pain of trust being broken.

 Listen, listen, listen and keep talking with your spouse—no matter how long your spouse needs to process.
-Everyone is different in how they need to travel through the healing process—so even months and years later, be willing to listen and share about the affair without anger and blame.
+Everyone is different in how they need to travel through the healing process when recovering from an affair—so even months and years later, be willing to listen and share about the affair without anger and blame.
 Willingly pursue couples counseling to aid in this unfolding journey.

 Commit to being faithful and trustworthy and line your behavior up with this commitment.